-Because occupations involving physical labor dominate the local economy, McColl is generally considered to be a blue-collar town.
-39.83% of the McColl workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+McColl is a blue-collar town, with 39.83% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, McColl is a town of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in McColl who work in sales jobs (11.58%), maintenance occupations (10.31%), and office and administrative support (9.32%).

 Also of interest is that McColl has more people living here who work in computers and math than 95% of the places in the US.